 About the Author

 Kim started her design journey in 2013 as a freelance graphic designer.
 She continued expanding her skills and started focusing on web design and development.
 Over the years, she has worked with hundreds of small businesses and nonprofit organizations all over the country.
-When she’s not working, she enjoys sipping on a margarita by the pool or beach.
+She is passionate about creating designs that are not only visually stunning but also efficient and accessible.